 - feel lethargic or physically drained

 - urinate very little or not at all

 - retain fluid or experience swelling in your body

 - have episodes of confusion

 - experience nausea or have the need to vomit

-If your doctor suspects acute tubular necrosis, he or she may order specific diagnostic tests.
+If your doctor suspects acute tubular necrosis, they may order specific diagnostic tests.
 These testing procedures include:

-- CT scan to take pictures of the inside of your kidneys.
+- CT scans to take pictures of the inside of your kidneys.

 Your doctor may prescribe medication to decrease the fluid and waste buildup in your kidneys.
 You may also be told to restrict your diet to reduce the amount of sodium and potassium in your body.
 You may also need to regulate the amount of water you drink to avoid excessive fluid retention.
 Too much fluid can lead to abnormal swelling (edema) in your arms, legs, and feet.
-As a last resort, you may temporarily need dialysis to help your kidneys filter out excess fluids and wastes.
+You may temporarily need dialysis to help your kidneys filter out excess fluids and wastes.

 Your recovery time and long-term outlook will depend on many factors.
 Acute kidney failure can sometimes be reversible in people who are in otherwise good health.